 The Church Video Fallout

-Rather than apologize, she leaned in.
-At Coachella 2024, she wore a shirt reading "Jesus was a carpenter"—her own name turned into a punchline that acknowledged the controversy while refusing to be diminished by it.
+Rather than apologize for the church controversy, she leaned in.
+At Coachella 2024, she wore a shirt reading "Jesus was a carpenter," her own surname turned into a punchline that absorbed the scandal and spat it back as a brand moment.

 Barry Keoghan: Public Romance, Private Pain